FuzionView/FV-Docs/source/PrepFV.rst

 -----------------------------------

 **FEATURE_CLASS**
 The feature category used to produce the graphical image on the map.
-These are the allowable values from the APWA uniform color codeused to mark underground utilities and excavation sites:
+These are the allowable values from the APWA uniform color code used to mark underground utilities and excavation sites:

 * Pink: "survey"
 * Red: "electric"